-3.6 Home Position
+3.7 Home Position

 Solo's home position is the latitude and longitude coordinates of the launch point used by the autopilot as the end point of a return-home command.
 The autopilot saves the home position at the location where the motors are started only after achieving GPS lock.
+The location of the home position depends on GPS signal strength and is usually within 1 to 2 meters of accuracy.
 Always take off from an open location with a clear path for Solo to return home safely.
-For home position safety in advanced mode, see section 4.4
+For home position safety in advanced mode, see Section 7.4.

-3.7 Altitude Limit
+3.8 Altitude Limit